It’s no secret (or at least it shouldn’t be) that the Welsh Government have been embarking on a period of housing law reform.

 - Payable by the Landlord to a Letting or Managing agent.

 These are the only permitted payments – everything else is not.
-No viewing fees, no holding deposits over the allowed amount, no rent in advance, no security deposits outside the rules.
+No viewing fees, no holding deposits over the allowed amount, no security deposits outside the rules.

 If these payments are required by a Landlord or a Letting Agent from anyone to take on a tenancy or renew a tenancy the consequences can be stark.
 It can render your tenancy agreement terms unenforceable, you can be made to repay the funds paid (including any prohibited rent) and end up with a conviction for an offence and a fine.